gwongwen/solar_pi0_ws_youpi/02-configuration/README_CONF.md

     - After you account was created, you have to create a new application : Name of this application --> solar-pi0-ws-app

     - After that, you have to add a new end device on this application.
-You have to complete the various fields using the available file .env in /01-hardware/basic tests folder :
+You have to complete the various fields using the available file .env in **/01-hardware/tests** in manually mode :
+        Frequency Plan                  Europe 863-870 MHz (SF9 for RX2 - Recommanded)
+        LoRaWAN Version                 MAC V1.0.2
+        Regional Parameter Version      PHY V1.0.2 REB B Activation by personalization   ABP
         Application ID                  solar-pi0-ws-app
-        DevUI                   006DFBA9FB0DB174
+        DevUI                           70B3D57ED00485A9
         Device                          26013D54
         NwkSKey                         0FFEDF1D366D518976D776BB92A59AE9
         AppSKey                         4AD7B63F86ABC754CF268EE560DE1C99

     - After that, you have to add a gateway :
         Gateway ID              sola-pi0-ws-gtw